 CCD Owner Missing: D K Shivakumar says Siddhartha's letter 'utterly fishy, demands probe

-Bengaluru, July 30: Congress leader D K Shivakumar reacted to the letter purportedly written by missing business tycoon V G Siddhartha saying that it was "unbelievable" that a "courageous" man like him "would resort to this".
+Bengaluru, July 30: Senior Congress leader D K Shivakumar called the letter purportedly written by missing business tycoon V G Siddhartha 'Utterly fishy adding that it was "unbelievable" that a "courageous" man like him "would resort to this".

 "The letter purportedly written by Shri V G Siddhartha which is circulating is dated July 27th.
 I received a call from him on the 28th asking if we could meet up.
 It's unbelievable that a courageous man like him would resort to this, Shivakumar tweeted.